Shaoyang County Massacre: Death toll

 According to the official statistics in 1974, a total of 11,177 people were arrested during the "Black Killing Wind" with 7,781 imprisoned and 113 permanently disabled; the death toll of the massacre was 991, including 699 who were forced to commit suicide.
 In addition, 702 private jails and 1,587 private handcuffs were created during the massacre.

 Some researchers have pointed out that thousands of people were killed in reality.
 However, the Annals of Shaoyang County (1993 edition) only recognized that 295 people were killed and 277 people were forced to commit suicide during the massacre, leading to a total of 572 victims.

 Aftermath

 After the Cultural Revolution, victims of the massacre were partially rehabilitated during or after the "Boluan Fanzheng" period.
-In 1980s, 134 cases of homicides were investigated by local authorities and a number of perpetrators received criminal charges, disciplinary reprimands or were expelled from the Chinese Communist Party (CCP).
-Families of the victims received certain amount of financial support and restitution.
+In the 1980s, 134 cases of homicides were investigated by local authorities and a number of perpetrators received criminal charges, disciplinary reprimands or were expelled from the Chinese Communist Party (CCP).
+Families of the victims received a certain amount of financial support and restitution.